 There isn't a huge selection of places to eat in Pittenweem but there is more than enough and every one I've visited I would go again, they have been lovely.
 One of my favourites is the Pittenweem Chocolate Company and Cocoa Tree Cafe, owner Sophie hand makes her own range of amazing chocolates, 'Handmade in Pittenweem', as well as sourcing the best quality speciality chocolates from across the world.
 Behind the chocolate counter is a cosy, inviting cafe serving amazing coffees, teas and meals, my go-to dish is the mixed bean soup made with cocoa, with a little tabasco on the side, delicious!
 A little further along the road from Market Square is the Pittenweem Fish and Chip Bar, a traditional 'chippy' where you can take away, among other things, a Scottish favourite, a fish supper.
 I love taking it back to where I am staying and enjoying it in front of the fire.
 One place the fisherman sell their fish to is The Larachmhor Tavern which is just across the road from the fish market on the harbour.
 They serve lovely meals during the day and there is a great atmosphere at night in this traditional fisherman's pub.
 They play regular live music, pub quizzes and hold fun community events, it's a proper local boozer and one you really must visit.
 Funky Scottish is a fantastic cafe and gallery back in Market Square, the cafe itself serves soups, rolls and homemade cake and a pretty mean cup of coffee.
 The West End Bar has recently got a new chef and now serves food which is getting great reviews so I can't wait to try it the next time I visit.
 Another place getting rave reviews but that I've not tried yet is The Dory Bistro and Gallery, this restaurant seems like it would be the ideal place to go for an evening meal.

 I've stayed in two properties in Pittenweem and both have been amazing.
 Seaglass Cottage is right in the heart of the village and has a subtle nautical theme with a beautiful cosy living room and a games room!
 Seaview Cottage is a 10 minute walk from the village and has outstanding views out over the Firth of Forth.
 It is beautifully decorated and right on the Fife Coastal Path.
-There aren't any hotels in Pittenweem although there is in neighbouring Anstruther and Elie, but there are lots of lovely holiday homes and apartments such as The White House (for prices, availability and to book click here), Sunny Nook (check it out here) and the Sea Whisperer (see more here)
+There aren't any hotels in Pittenweem although there is in neighbouring Anstruther and Elie, but there are lots of lovely holiday homes and apartments such as The White House (for prices, availability and to book click here), Sunny Nook (check it out here) and the Sea Whisperer (see more here).
+If you don't mind staying outside the village these wigwams in Fife are perfect for a quirky budget stay, or these luxury safari tents at Catchpenny are amazing.
+Morton of Pitmilly isn't too far away if you fancy staying in their luxury boutique houses and cottages.

 If you plan to visit Fife, or the east coast in general then a stay in the East Neuk is a fantastic option.
 It's not busy and the viaages are picturesque and right in the coast.
 It's peaceful and relaxing and you won't regret it.